WILLIAM ROBINSON, EXECUTIVE DIRECTOR

 DAVID KUTAS, SENIOR PROJECT DIRECTOR

 David Kutas has been with the PLE since 2014, initially serving as a project-focused alumnus of Education Pioneers.
 Through his experience in the private, nonprofit and public sectors, David provides leadership on how the UVA-PLE can continue to meet partner needs as they strive to meet the needs of their students.
-His professional focuses include leveraging statistics and feedback to optimize service delivery.
+His professional focuses include leveraging statistics and feedback to optimize service delivery, leveraging competency frameworks to unlock greater performance, and designing needs-analyses that lead to initial partnership design decisions.

 LEIGHANN LENTI, CHIEF OF PARTNERSHIP